jluttine/rofi-power-menu/README.md

 shutting down, logging out, rebooting and suspending.
 By default, it shows all choices and asks for confirmation for irreversible actions.
 The choices, their order and whether they require confirmation, can be all configured with command-line options.
-It also shows icons if you pass `-show-icons` to rofi and have some normal icon set properly installed.
+It also shows symbols by default, but this requires a monospace font with good support for symbols, so it can be disabled with `--no-symbols`.

 In contrast to other similar solutions I've found, the power menu is implemented as a rofi mode, not as a stand-alone executable that launches rofi by itself.
 This makes it possible to combine the script with the full power of how rofi can use modi.
-For instance, you can have multiple modi available (`-modi`) or combine multiple modi in one mode (`-combi-modi`), pass your own themes (`-theme`) and configurations as CLI flags (e.g., `-show-icons`, `-fullscreen`, `-sidebar-mode`, `-matching fuzzy`, `-location`).
+For instance, you can have multiple modi available (`-modi`) or combine multiple modi in one mode (`-combi-modi`), pass your own themes (`-theme`) and configurations as CLI flags (e.g., `-fullscreen`, `-sidebar-mode`, `-matching fuzzy`, `-location`).

 There's also a stand-alone script which uses dmenu (or rofi in dmenu mode).
 It's